 Advent then precedes Christmas as Lent precedes Easter, a time of repentance and preparation.
 For both seasons, church vestments etc are purple, the colour associated both with penance, our part, and royalty, his part as King of kings.
 However, the purple is the darker royal purple rather than the Roman purple of Lent, the colours like the seasons they reflect being both similar yet distinct in kind of event to which they lead.

-The rite of Salisbury, called Sarum in Latin, England, has a hybrid liturgy of English and French influences following the Norman Conquest in 1066.
+In some places recent usage has varied, derived from the rite of Salisbury in England.
+Salisbury is called Sarum in Latin, and the Sarum Rite has a hybrid liturgy of English and French influences following the Norman Conquest in 1066.
+It's part of a massive change in history.
 Duke William II of Normandy, aka the "Conqueror" and King William I of England, the first of the Norman kings of England, created the diocese out of two earlier ones and appointed a fellow Norman its bishop, "Saint" Osmund, the Count of Seez and Earl of Dorset and his Lord Chancellor, with the approval of Pope Gregory VII.
 Well sort of approval.
 This was part of the Normans' rather systematic assertion of control over everything -- more on that below.

 Meanwhile, old Pope Greg was having a hard sell on his championship of clerical celibacy and the supremacy of church, meaning the Roman Church under the pope, over state among the Germans -- hell, he excommunicated Heinrich (Henry) IV, King of Germany and Holy Roman Emperor, not once but twice -- and so as not to spread his efforts too thin he cut the Normans some slack.
 How's that for "apostolic succession"!
 And oh yeah, Greg's a "saint" too in the Roman church.